 In this post, I wanted to take an updated look at the British Airways travel together ticket, which is a benefit that you can unlock if you spend $30,000 in total on purchases on the British Airways Visa in a calendar year.
-I especially wanted to look at this in light of the changes that have just been made.
+I especially wanted to look at this in light of the changes that have just been made to this benefit, plus British Airways reducing surcharges on some awards.
 Is it worth putting $30,000 of spending on the card in order to earn a companion voucher?

 The British Airways Card travel together ticket